JayNaire/json2settings/README.md

 # json2settings
 *WARNING!
-NOT READY FOR USE YET
+NOT READY FOR PUBLIC CONSUMPTION YET

 From this: